Demographic history of Palestine (region): Ottoman period, 1800–1918

 At the end of the 18th century, there was a bi-directional movement between Egypt and Palestine.
 Between 1829 and 1841, thousands of Egyptian fellahin (peasants) arrived in Palestine fleeing Muhammad Ali Pasha's conscription, which he reasoned as the casus belli to invade Palestine in October 1831, ostensibly to repatriate the Egyptian fugitives.
-Egyptian forced labourers, mostly from the Nile Delta, were brought in by Muhammad Ali and settled in sakināt (neighborhoods) along the coast for agriculture, which set off bad blood with the indigenous fellahin, who resented Muhammad Ali's plans and interference, prompting the wide-scale Peasants' revolt in Palestine in 1834.
+Egyptian forced labourers, mostly from the Nile Delta, were brought in by Muhammad Ali and settled in saknāt (neighborhoods) along the coast for agriculture, which set off bad blood with the indigenous fellahin, who resented Muhammad Ali's plans and interference, prompting the wide-scale Peasants' revolt in Palestine in 1834.
 After Egyptian defeat and retreat in 1841, many laborers and deserters stayed in Palestine.
 Most of these settled and were quickly assimilated in the cities of Jaffa and Gaza, the Coastal plains and Wadi Ara.
 Estimates of Egyptian migrants during this period generally place them at 15,000–30,000.
 At the time, the sedentary population of Palestine fluctuated around 350,000.
 Palestine experienced a few waves of immigration of Muslims from the lands lost by the Ottoman Empire in the 19th century.
-Algerians, Circassians and Bosniaks were mostly settled on vacant land and unlike the Egyptians they did not alter the geography of settlement significantly.
+Algerians, Circassians and Bosnians were mostly settled on vacant land and unlike the Egyptians they did not alter the geography of settlement significantly.

+More recently, geographers Roy Marom and Avi Sasson argued that the notion of an “Egyptian migration” into Palestine is analytically misleading.
+Rather than constituting a coherent or external group, “Egyptians” functioned as a loose and heterogeneous identity category whose members were socially diverse and became integrated components of local rural society, settling within existing village systems and contributing to their expansion rather than forming a distinct or alien layer.